 A good e-Commerce agency helps you turn that broad idea into a more specific opportunity.
-You need it to be specific to help you validate it.
+It has to be specific for you to validate it.

 Validate the opportunity - market research

-To do that, first you need to understand what your customers want from online shopping.
+To do that, first you must work out what your customers want from online shopping.

 A good e-Commerce agency will help you with the research brief.
 And you should definitely involve them in analysing the results.

 Validate the opportunity - business case

 The research results drive your business case.
 You use them to show the size of the e-Commerce growth opportunity.

 Knowing the size of the opportunity helps justify the resources (people, time and budget) you need to go after it.

-The business case also helps you define the different e-Commerce capabilities you need to build.
-A good e-Commerce agency will help you build a clear capability plan.
+The business case also helps you define the different e-Commerce capabilities you need.
+A good e-Commerce agency will help you identify the different skills and systems you’ll need.

-Digital media and digital marketing for example.
+Digital media and digital marketing, for example.
 Account management if you work with online retailers.
-And all sorts of IT, supply chain and customer service skills if you decide to set up your own online store.
+And all sorts of IT, supply chain and customer service skills if you set up your own online store.

 E-Commerce value proposition

 The final piece of the puzzle here is your value proposition.
 This is a headline statement which tells people what you’re going to do for customers.

 A strong value proposition links to your market research story and business case.
-A good e-Commerce agency will help you craft a simple, meaningful proposition out of all these strategy elements.
+A good e-Commerce agency will help you craft a simple, meaningful proposition from all these strategy elements.